Probate Q&A Series

 • Locate the original will: File it with the Clerk of Superior Court.

-• File a petition: Use the proper forms for Letters Testamentary under G.S.
+• File an application: Use the proper forms for probate and Letters Testamentary under G.S.
 28A-10.

 • Appoint a personal representative: Take the oath and post bond if needed.